axeluhl/sailing-analytics/tracking-app-api-v1-draft.md

 **course** Heading in degrees.

+### Web Sockets

+Note that locations should be sent via web socket instead of HTTP POST in order to speed up communication.
+This POST request can be used as a fallback if web sockets aren't available.

-## Bulk Upload Location
+## Bulk Upload Locations

 Locations should be sent live during an event.
 In case of missing network, locations are stored to the device and later uploaded to the server for analysis.

 As this could be a lot of data, GZIP compression is a must.
-Bulk uploads could be chunked, e.g. per day or per 1,000 locations.
+Bulk uploads should be chunked, e.g. per day or per 1,000 locations.

 ### Path